-- No resolution – Closing the loop is an important part of the feedback experience.
+- No resolution – As an important part of the feedback experience, it is important to close the loop.
 If individuals have spent the time providing feedback, they’d like to know it has at least been acknowledged.
-Even better they would like to see that some action has been taken.
-Far too often feedback is given and that is the end of it.
+Respondents like to see some action or the results.
+Very often feedback is given but that’s the end of it.

 - Length – As an example, if somebody lands on a survey and sees page 1 of 12 or after navigating through the first page they see they are only on 5% through the survey, they may get demotivated.
 Do companies really need to know so much?

 - Boredom – Surveys come with little or no level of interaction.
 If somebody has a list of 30 questions with no response, no reactions, no empathy then this becomes a little tedious.
 Try injecting some engagement to it.
 Who said the feedback has to be boring?